able-app/docs/controls/components/sec-head.md

 **Divider** - A division line at the bottom of the Section Header to draw more attention to the start of the section.
 This option is Off by default.

+## Interaction

+The Labels to the Left and Right of the Title for the Section are meant to serve as tappable/clickable Actions.
+These could expand/collapse a section, order a list, open a menu... many types of Action.
+Note, at the smaller sizes the hitarea for these Labels (text and/or icons) is below the recommended hitarea sizes, so these will primarily exist as visual ID's for content columns that may form in the list.